 Another beneficiary of the trust may be eligible for an exemption if the dwelling is distributed to that other beneficiary at or after the principal beneficiary's death.

-- Note 1: The following provisions also apply to the exemption about compulsory acquisitions of adjacent land (see section 118-245). - Note 2: The exemptions may not apply if the principal beneficiary of the trust is a foreign resident.
+Note 1: The following provisions also apply to the exemption about compulsory acquisitions of adjacent land (see section 118-245).

 118-218 Exemption available to trustee-main case